GoogleCloudPlatform/community/tutorials/dnssec-cloud-dns-domains/index.md

 ### Public Domain Registry

-Public Domain Registry (PDR) also acts as a registrar, and has instructions at http://manage.publicdomainregistry.com/kb/answer/1909 to add a DS record and activate DNSSEC for your domain, or to remove DS records and deactivate DNSSEC.
+Public Domain Registry (PDR) also acts as a registrar and has instructions at http://manage.publicdomainregistry.com/kb/answer/1909 to add a DS record and activate DNSSEC for your domain, or to remove DS records and deactivate DNSSEC.